VigneshManoj/stereovision_trial/README.md

 # stereovision_trial
-Python code trying to implement Opencv stereovision for detecting needle <br/>
+Python code trying to implement Opencv stereovision for detecting needle.
+Stereovision code can be found in opencv official website.<br/>
-The disparity map can be controlled using a slider GUI created in python. <br /> Stereovision code can be found in opencv official website.
+The disparity map can be controlled using a slider GUI created in python. <br /> Run stereo_match.py